GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Rusher
 - runs at his target with the intent to blow himself up, taking out the enemy in the process
 - his vest can be shot, causing him to explode prematurely, damaging friend and foe alike
-- elites will set themselves on fire, adding a fire effect to their explosion similar to a Molotov
+- elites will leave a fire effect similar to a Molotov after exploding

 #### Scorcher
 - utilizes homemade flamethrowers